-Row ID Field Indicator metadata 1 Indicator code PSR 6, 7, 8 2 Indicator name PSR 6: Number of people with increased competitiveness on labor market PSR 7: Number of organisations with applied anti-discriminatory policies PSR 8: Number of people with increased entrepreneurship 3 Measurement unit PSR 6, PSR 8: People PSR 7: Organisations (incl. companies) 4 Type of indicator Programme Specific Result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 1) 50 2) 5 3) 50 7 Target 2029 (as 31.12.29) 200 (8 projects each in average achieving 20-25) 5 50 8 Priority P 4 More accessible and inclusive Central Baltic labor market 9 Programme Objective PO 6 Central Baltic Joint efforts to strengthen and improve employment opportunities on labor market 10 Definition and concepts Opportunities on tabor market There are 3 distinct focuses within this Programme Objective and therefore 3 programme specific result indicators are needed.
+Row ID Field Indicator metadata 1 Indicator code PSR 6, 7, 8 2 Indicator name PSR 6: Number of people with increased competitiveness on labor market PSR 7: Number of organisations with applied anti-discriminatory policies PSR 8: Number of people with increased entrepreneurship 3 Measurement unit PSR 6, PSR 8: People PSR 7: Organisations (incl. companies) 4 Type of indicator Programme Specific Result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 1) 50 2) 5 3) 50 7 Target 2029 (as 31.12.29) 1) 200 (8 projects each in average achieving 20-25 ) 2) 5 3) 50 8 Priority P 3 Improved employment opportunities 9 Programme Objective PO 6 Improved employment opportunities on labour market 10 Definition and concepts There are 3 distinct focuses within this Programme Objective and therefore 3 programme specific result indicators are needed.
 The target values and achievements of the 3 result indicators are aggregated separately.
 PSR 6 and PSR 8 can be aggregated together.
 Less competitive groups within society: including young people under 25, people in pre-retirement, retired people, refugees, and people with special needs.
 People with increased competitiveness: work contract achieved; work affiliation achieved; new qualification gained, certificate proving the completion of study programme; actively job-searching.
 Companies with anti-discriminatory policy applied: policy prepared, approved and applied.
 People with increased entrepreneurship: successful completion of complex entrepreneurship programme.
 11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months) 13 Aggregation issues For all 3 components of the indicator the aggregation is applied separately.
 Aggregated as 3 separate numeric values on programme level.
 14 Reporting Annually from 2nd full year of implementation and after the project ends in final report.
-15 References 16 Correspondin g corporate indicator Not applicable
+15 • References 16 Correspondin g corporate indicator Not applicable

 Row ID Field Indicator metadata

 17 Notes

-18 Examples:
+18 1 Examples:

-Row ID Field Indicator metadata 1 Indicator code RCO 87 2 Indicator name Organisations cooperating across borders (the project partners) 3 Measurement unit Organization 4 Type of indicator Common Interreg Output Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 10 7 Target 2029 (as 31.12.29) 200 (20 projects with average 4-5 partners; 5 projects with actively involved ca 20 organisations under component 2) 8 Priority P 3 More accessible and inclusive Central Baltic labor market 9 Programme Objective PO 6 Central Baltic Joint efforts to strengthen and improve employment opportunities on labor market 10 Definition and concepts RCO 87 will include the sum of PSO 1 and the number of project partners.
+Row ID Field Indicator metadata 1 Indicator code RCO 87 2 Indicator name Organisations cooperating across borders (the project partners) 3 Measurement unit Organization 4 Type of indicator Common Interreg Output Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 10 7 Target 2029 (as 31.12.29) 200 (20 projects with average 4-5 partners; 5 projects with actively involved ca 20 organisations under component 2) 8 Priority P 3 Improved employment opportunities 9 Programme Objective PO 6 Improved employment opportunities on labour market 10 Definition and concepts RCO 87 will include the sum of PSO 1 and the number of project partners.
 PSO 1 achievements will be aggregated to the RCO 87.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 organization may participate in several project activities - we count 1 There can be more than 1 representative from 1 organization - we count 1 The project partners are responsible for keeping records on participating organizations.
 The records should include the organisation's name, the contact information and in which project activities the participation took place.
 11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months).
 13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all the projects contributions.
 14 Reporting Annually as full year achievement and after the project ends in final report.
-15 References 16 Correspondin g corporate indicator Not applicable 17 Notes
+15 References 16 Correspondin g corporate indicator Not applicable 17 Notes 18 ı Examples